 Do you want people to contact you?
 Then make sure your contact information should be prominent or easy to find.

-This goes back to my point above: “driving traffic for the sake of driving traffic is pointless” if you do not measure what you are doing.
+This goes back to what I mentioned earlier: “driving traffic for the sake of driving traffic is pointless” if you do not measure what you are doing.

 Worse, you have the data that your social media data analyst gave you, but you do not use it at all.

-Data can tell you topics that your audience like, who it is attracting, and the types of posts you should create more often.
+Social media data analytics can tell you topics that your audience like, who it is attracting, and the posts you should create more often.

 By all, I mean ALL.
-Create a content hub that houses or lists all of your contents.
+Create a content hub or an inventory sheet that houses or lists all of your contents.